stclib/STC/docs/ccommon_api.md

 The **checkauto** program will check the source code for any misuses of the `c_auto*` macros which may lead to resource leakages.
 The `c_auto*`- macros are implemented as one-time executed **for-loops**, so any `return` or `break` appearing within such a block will lead to resource leaks, as it will disable the cleanup/drop method to be called.
-However, a `break` may (originally) been intended to break an immediate loop/switch outside the `c_auto` scope, so it would not work as intended in any case.
+However, a `break` may (originally) been intended to break the immediate loop/switch outside the `c_auto` scope, so it would not work as intended in any case.
 The **checkauto** tool will report any such misusages.
 In general, one should therefore first break out of any inner loops with `break`, then use `c_breakauto` to break out of the `c_auto` scope(s).
 After this `return` may be used.